-Under the provisions of Sections 382 and 383 of the Internal Revenue Code, certain substantial changes in the Company's ownership may have limited, or may limit in the future, the amount of net operating loss and research and development credit carryforwards that can be used to reduce future income taxes.
+Under the provisions of Sections 382 and 383 of the Internal Revenue Code (the "IRC"), certain substantial changes in the Company's ownership may have limited, or may limit in the future, the amount of net operating loss and credit carryforwards that can be used to reduce future income taxes if there has been a significant change in ownership of the Company, as defined by the IRC.
+Future owner or equity shifts could result in limitations on net operating loss and credit carryforwards.